Written By: Hannah Cooper – Dietetic Intern, University of FloridaEdited By:

 - Potential performance benefits and risks of creatine supplementation

-- Appropriate dosing strategies for creatine
+- Appropriate dosing and potential updates to timing strategies for creatine

 When you think of creatine, you probably think of a dietary supplement that people use to increase their lean muscle mass and improve their exercise capacity, and you are right.
-Creatine has gained popularity since the early 1990’s and is widely used by athletes as an ergogenic aid.1 Furthermore, it is widely supported as an evidence-based performance enhancing dietary supplement.
+Creatine has gained popularity since the early 1990s and is widely used by athletes as an ergogenic aid.1 Furthermore, it is widely supported as an evidence-based performance-enhancing dietary supplement.

 The body naturally produces 1-2g of creatine per day and distributes 95% to the muscles.
-The kidneys and liver are responsible for this process through converting the amino acids glycine, arginine, and methionine to creatine.2 Creatine is also ingested through animal based dietary sources such as meat and fish.
+The kidneys and liver are responsible for this process through converting the amino acids glycine, arginine, and methionine to creatine.2 Creatine is also ingested through animal-based dietary sources such as meat and fish.
 Dietary sources of creatine within an omnivorous diet account for an additional 1-2g of creatine per day and together with endogenous production contribute 50% to the daily demand.
 The body storage pool contains between 120-140g of creatine and at least 2g is lost through daily turnover, mostly through urine excretion.2

 Supplementation provides a cheap and efficient way to increase the amount of creatine within skeletal muscle.
 While creatine can be found in meat, amounts are low relative to the typical dose found within most creatine supplements.
 To meet the recommended dose, athletes would need to consume substantial portions of meat on a daily basis, for this reason, it is typically easiest to meet the recommended dose with a dietary supplement.